An easy way to share information with or managers

 You can quickly determine the context of some notes by its placement.

-- A note for an employee is under that staff's name in Staff View, or have a small profile picture in Role View.
+- A note for an employee is under that name in View, or have a small profile picture in Role View.

 - Similarly, a note on a specific role will display under that role on Role View.